Pyrdacor/freeserf.net/Freeserf.Network/Multiplayer.md

 Syncing is done whenever the host or a client performs a user action of one of the following types:

-- Change a setting which effects the game (so settings that are not only affecting the client like changing the audio volume)
+- Change a setting which affects the game (so settings that are not only affecting the client like changing the audio volume)
 - Start an attack
 - Send a geologist
 - Cycle knights